-N. Right-to-use-assets
+N. Right-to-use leased assets

-The District has recorded right-to-use lease assets as a result of implementing GASB Statement No. 87.
-The right-to-use assets are initially measured at an amount equal to the initial measurement of the related lease liability plus any lease payments made prior to the lease term and ancillary charges necessary to place the lease into service, less lease incentives.
-The right-to-use assets are amortized on a straight-line basis over the life of the related lease.
+The District has recorded right-to-use leased assets as a result of implementing GASB Statement No. 87.
+The right-to-use leased assets are initially measured at an amount equal to the initial measurement of the related lease liability plus any lease payments made prior to the lease term and ancillary charges necessary to place the lease into service, less lease incentives.
+The right-to-use leased assets are amortized on a straight-line basis over the life of the related lease.
+Right-to-use leased assets are included in capital assets on the Statement of Net Position.